Cross-sector integration

 Marine planning: socio-economic study

 Independent study to help marine planners, developers, local authorities and others to understand issues affecting coastal communities.
-Includes national level information and more detailed information for the East of England, also regarding parallel uses of the marine area.
+Includes national level information and more detailed information for the East of England.

 Understanding specific cross border issues in MSP (Offshore Renewable Energy and Shipping & Navigation)